blackflux/object-rewrite/README.md

 - `target`: array that should be sorted
 - `required`: See above
 - `fn`: called for each object in array.
 Final array is sorted using the result.
 Relative to target
 - `limit`: optional limit function that takes the `context` object as a kwarg and is expected to return a non-negative integer or undefined.
 If multiple sort plugins are defined, the smallest limit is used.
 If the limit function returns undefined it is ignored.
+After sorting only the first `limit` are returned.

 Only one sort plugin can be specified per target.